 An incident this week, and one back in November of last year, emphasizes the need for not only the Ohio Statehouse (which has a campus concealed carry bill pending) but state governments around the U.S. to allow permitted carry on all college campuses.

-In November, Abdul Razak Ali Artan, a radical Islamic Somali terrorist, ran his car into a group of students and faculty outside of Watts Hall on the Ohio State University campus after a fire alarm had been pulled.
-After colliding with students, he jumped out of his car and began slashing them with a large knife, in the manner of attack currently urged by ISIS.
+In November, a radical terrorist ran his car into a group of students and faculty outside of Watts Hall on the Ohio State University campus after a fire alarm had been pulled.
+After colliding with students, he jumped out of his car and began slashing them with a large knife.
 He was shot and killed by an OSU police officer, but not until seven people were injured — one critically.
 Everyone at the scene was defenseless except for the terrorist and the police officer, who clearly saved lives.

 This week, 21-year-old OSU student Reagan Tokes was kidnapped, raped and murdered after she left her waitressing job at a bar in the upscale Short North area of Columbus — which is south of OSU proper.
 Reagan was a psychology major who was loved by family and friends and anyone who knew her.
 Just knowing that she worked a difficult job as a waitress to help support herself while going to school — instead of just accepting money from home — suggests what a great young lady she was.
 She was clearly full of potential and wanted to help others, and was the type of student I enjoyed having in my Sociology classes at OSU.

-Reagan’s young life was cut short by a convicted robber and rapist, Brian Lee Golsby.
-Golsby had been convicted in May 2011 for a 2010 rape and robbery.
-The judge in the case, Franklin County Common Pleas Court Judge Richard Frye, sentenced Golsby to a whopping six (6) years in prison for a crime that at one time in this nation was a capital offense.
+Reagan’s young life was cut short by a man who had been convicted in May 2011 for a 2010 rape and robbery.
+The judge in the case, Franklin County Common Pleas Court Judge Richard Frye, sentenced the criminal to a whopping six (6) years in prison for a crime that at one time in this nation was a capital offense.
 Yes indeed, you could have been executed for rape back in the day.

 He apparently selected Reagan at random — you know, the old “wrong place at the wrong time” scenario, which actually means Reagan was leaving work alone, heading to her car late at night in a secluded location and appeared vulnerable to the predator who was lying in wait.